apache/hertzbeat/README.md

 ## ✨ Contributors

-Thanks these wonderful people, welcome to join us:
+Thanks to these wonderful people, welcome to join us:
 [Contributor Guide](CONTRIBUTING.md)

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->